All libraries are closed on public holidays.

 So you've learnt the basics and want to know more?
 This intermediate session will extend your iPad skills further.
 Bring along your own iPad or use one provided by the library.

-Would you like to borrow books from the library and read them on your tablet?
-Let us show you the variety of options we have available.
-By the end of this hands-on session you will have downloaded your first eBook.
+Would you like to borrow books from the library without leaving home and read them on your tablet?
+Let us show you how easy it is and the variety of options available.

 Lack confidence with computers?
 Want to learn how they work in a safe, friendly environment?
 In this self-paced session we will cover the basics on how to use a computer.